 St Helena Island, South Atlantic

-Applications must be sent to firstname.lastname@example.org and received by 26 March 2020.
-Interviews will be held in London.
+Applications must be sent to firstname.lastname@example.org by midnight on 15 November 2020.
+Interviews will be held by skype.

 Due to the potential for high numbers of applications, if you have not heard from us within 2 weeks of the closing date you should assume you have not been short listed.
 We would like to thank you for your interest in working for the St Helena Government.